Jimdo/page-refreshr/README.md

 # page-refreshr
-Opens a given url in a fullpage width/height iframe and refreshes it by given interval.
+Opens a given url in a fullpage width/height iframe and refreshes it by given interval (in seconds).
 Useful e.g. to refresh frozen jimdash dashboards.
 Less raspberry pi rebooting necessary.

 ## Usage